singhgursharnbir/vueNasaApod/README.md

 # vue-nasa-apod

 This app uses Vue, Vuex, Bootstrap, Bootstrap-vue, vuex-persist and js-cookie to build a web app where user can see images fetched from NASA apod api.
+This app is deployed at https://singhgursharnbir.github.io/vueNasaApod/

 ## Some Features